getamna/fangirl/readme.md

 }
 ```

-Paths in the `repos` attribute do not necessarily have to be separate git repos, you can also point it to a subdirectory of a larger repo that contains the necessary package.
+Note, the paths in the `repos` attribute do not necessarily have to be separate git repos, they can even be subdirectory of a larger repo that contains the packages you care about.

 ```
 npm install -g fangirl